The three Patrol Air Cushion Vehicles (PACVs) operated by the US Navy

 Epilogue

-However, this was not implemented because the SK-5 hovercraft came to late and offered a solution to a fast dwindling need.
+However, this was not implemented because the SK-5 hovercraft came too late and offered a solution to a fast dwindling need.
 Deployed several months after the Tet offensive, the ACVs were introduced at a time when the US Army was already planning for a gradual withdrawal from Vietnam.
 As a result the 39th ACV platoon ceased combat operations on August 31, 1970, and officially left Vietnam in September.
 The sole surviving ACV, hull number 903, was returned to the United States and is currently on display at the U.S. Army Transportation Museum in Fort Eustis (Virginia).

 The ACVs wore an overall overall olive drab scheme although the colour seems to have faded very rapidly.
 Marking were rather simple with small black "U.S. ARMY" stencilled on the sides astride the gun roof positions and a much larger black "U.S. ARMY" on the top of roof intake.
 The ACV's hull number was applied in large black (this was changed to yellow at some point, presumably to improve visibility from helicopters) characters on top of the upper elevator while the tail sides sported a small black "U.S. ARMY" over the serial number (815901 to 903).